Me generation

-The "Me" generation is a term referring to baby boomers in the United States and the self-involved qualities associated with this generation.
+The "Me" generation is a term referring to the baby boomers, especially the second half, in the United States, and the self-involved qualities associated with this generation.
 The 1970s was dubbed the "Me decade" by writer Tom Wolfe in The "Me" Decade and the Third Great Awakening; Christopher Lasch wrote about the rise of a culture of narcissism among younger baby boomers.
 The phrase became popular at a time when "self-realization" and "self-fulfillment" were becoming cultural aspirations to which young people supposedly ascribed higher importance than social responsibility.

 Origins

-The cultural change in the United States during the 1970s that was experienced by the baby boomers, upon when the majority of them became of age, is complex.
+The cultural change in the United States during the 1970s that was experienced by the baby boomers, upon when the second half of the demographic, known as Generation Jones, or simply as Jonses, when they came of age, is complex.
 The 1960s are remembered as a time of political protests, and radical experimentation with new cultural experiences (the sexual revolution, happenings, mainstream awareness of Eastern religions), which were practiced by older Boomers.
+The first half of the Post-WW II Generation are sometimes called the Leading Edge Boomers, or simply as the Leading Edges.
 The civil rights movement gave rebellious young people serious goals.
 Cultural experimentation was justified as being directed toward spiritual or intellectual enlightenment.
 The mid-to-late 1970s, in contrast, was a time of increased economic crisis and disillusionment with idealistic politics among the young, particularly after the resignation of Richard Nixon and the end of the Vietnam War.
 Unapologetic hedonism became acceptable among the young.

 The new introspectiveness announced the demise of an established set of traditional faiths centred on work and the postponement of gratification, and the emergence of a consumption-oriented lifestyle ethic centred on lived experience and the immediacy of daily lifestyle choices.

 By the mid-1970s, Tom Wolfe and Christopher Lasch were speaking out critically against the culture of narcissism.
 These criticisms were widely repeated throughout American popular media.

 The development of a youth culture focusing so heavily on self-fulfillment was also perhaps a reaction against the traits that characterized the older Silent Generationers, which had grown up during the Great Depression and became of age in the 1950s from when the Civil Rights Movement had begun.
 That generation had learned values associated with self-sacrifice.
 The deprivations of the Depression had taught that generation to work hard, frugally save money, and to cherish family and community ties.
 Loyalty to institutions, traditional religious faiths, and other common bonds were what that generation considered to be the cultural foundations of their country.
 Generation Xers, upon maturing in the 1990s, gradually abandoned those values in large numbers, a development that was entrenched during the 1970s.

 The 1970s have been described as a transitional era when the self-help of the 1960s became self-gratification, and eventually devolved into the selfishness of the 1980s.